-- "Conventional Mortgages," which neither the United States nor any agency or instrumentality of the United States guarantees or insures. - "FHA/VA Mortgages," which the Federal Housing Administration, the U.S. Department of Veterans Affairs, the U.S. Department of Agriculture Rural Development (formerly the Rural Housing Service) ("Rural Development") or HUD guarantees or insures.
+- "Conventional Mortgages," which neither the United States nor any agency or instrumentality of the United States guarantees or insures. - "FHA/VA Mortgages," which the Federal Housing Administration, the Department of Veterans Affairs or the Rural Housing Service guarantees or insures.